onnela-lab/forest/README.md

 # See https://github.com/onnela-lab/forest/wiki/Jasmine-documentation#input for details
 # time zone where the study took place (assumes that all participants were always in this time zone)
 tz_str = "Etc/GMT-1"
-# Generate summary metrics Frequency.HOURLY, Frequency.DAILY or Frequency.BOTH
+# Generate summary metrics Frequency.HOURLY, Frequency.DAILY or Frequency.HOURLY_AND_DAILY
 frequency = Frequency.DAILY
 # Save imputed trajectories?
 save_traj = False